Author(s): Toronto Railway Museum

-Description: This article from the Toronto Railway Museum discusses the Chinese Railroad Workers Memorial in Toronto, which honors the contributions of Chinese laborers to Canada’s transcontinental railway.
+Description: This article from the Toronto Railway Museum discusses the Chinese Railroad Workers Memorial in Toronto, which honours the contributions of Chinese labourers to Canada’s transcontinental railway.
 Between 1881 and 1885, over 17,000 Chinese men worked under harsh conditions, facing discrimination and earning less than their white counterparts.
 The memorial, featuring a sculpture of two workers, serves as a reminder of their vital role in Canada’s history.

-Region: MARITIMES
+Region: Maritimes

 Type of Resource: Website, Museum